HarperDB/documentation/docs/getting-started/quickstart.md

 Now that you've created your first API endpoints, it's important to ensure they're protected.
 Without authentication, anyone could potentially access, misuse, or overload your APIs, whether by accident or malicious intent.
 Authentication verifies who is making the request and enables you to control access based on identity, roles, or permissions.
 It’s a foundational step in building secure, reliable applications.

-Endpoints created with Harper automatically support `Basic`, `Cookie`, and `JWT` authentication methods.
+Endpoints created with Harper automatically support `Basic` authentication, JWT authentication, and maintaining authentication with cookie-based session.
 See the documentation on [security](../developers/security/) for more information on different levels of access.

 By default, Harper also automatically authorizes all requests from loopback IP addresses (from the same computer) as the superuser, to make it simple to interact for local development.
 If you want to test authentication/authorization, or enforce stricter security, you may want to disable the [`authentication.authorizeLocal` setting](../deployments/configuration#authentication).